New York Workers’ Compensation Attorneys Serving the Bronx

 Workers’ compensation claims can be complicated.
 In addition, you may be entitled to recovery of damages beyond workers’ comp if negligence was a factor.

-A New York City work injury lawyer at Maggiano, DiGirolamo & Lizzi can help you claim workers’ compensation benefits and additional damages related to a work accident.
+A New York work injury lawyer at Maggiano, DiGirolamo & Lizzi can help you claim workers’ compensation benefits and additional damages related to a work accident.
 Please call (212) 543-1600 to reach our Manhattan law office today.

 How a New York Workers’ Compensation Attorney Can Help